FlavScents AInsights Entry for (Z)-3-hexen-1-yl acetate (CAS: 3681-71-8)

 4. Use in Flavors

-- Typical Use Levels: Documented use levels range from 0.1 to 5 ppm in finished food products, with typical levels around 1 ppm.
+- Typical Use Levels: Documented use levels range from 0.1 to 5 ppm in finished products, with typical levels around 1 ppm.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature